3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-The CASA task gaincal is used to derive most calibration.
+The CASA task gaincal is used to derive most calibrations.
 Type inp gaincal or help gaincal to find out more.
-Fill in the **.
+Complete the '**' fields.

 # Derive gain solutions